ezQel/personal-finance-manager/README.md

 - [Getting Started](#getting-started)
 - [Testing](#testing)

-# Project Purpose/Justification
+# Project Purpose

-The puropose of this project is to demonstrate the following:
+The purpose of this project is to demonstrate the following:

 - Using tailwind in an angular application
+- Developing components using angular CDK
+- Saving data locally with pouchdb
-- Testing in angular
+- Unit testing in angular

 # Getting Started